The Business & Technology Network

 • Invite them to apply for your premium signature program.

-You also can promote your content products by publishing a post about the low-tier product (and pinning it to the top) on social media emails.
+You can also promote your content products by publishing a post about the low-tier product (and pinning it to the top) on social media and in your emails.
 Add a booking link to your email signature.
 Email your subscribers about your premium program before you launch it in your newsletter.
 Get creative.

 The post Pricing Strategies When Your Audience Is Small appeared first on The Tilt Publishing.